cashubtc/nuts/XX.md

 if the `maximum_amount_for_one_output` was defined as 99 in this channel, then the algorithm would select fifty-four 10-sat outputs and three 1-sat outputs.

-_TODO: clarify the order of the outputs when Alice is creating the funding transaction.
-Make sure it fits the code and follows best practices_
+The outputs in the funding token MUST be sorted in ascending order of amount, as recommended in NUT-03 for privacy.
+The deterministic algorithm described above selects amounts largest-first, but the resulting outputs are ordered by amount (increasing) with index for tie-breaking (increasing)

 # Alice pays the fees